 Caterina Benincasa (Italy)

-Caterina obtained her degree in Physics and Philosophy (UK) and specialised in Aesthetics & Theory of Contemporary Art and in History of Science (Spain).
+Caterina obtained her degree in Physics & Philosophy (UK) and specialised in Aesthetics & Theory of Contemporary Art (Spain), History of Science (Spain) and World Heritage Studies (Germany).
+She is particularly interested in issues concerning art and science practices, the interface of epistemology and aesthetics, and questions relating to scientific rationality, artistic research and societal engagement.
 She has been visiting lecturer at the Academy of Fine Arts in Sassari (Italy), researcher in Contemporary Visual Art (France), researcher in Neuroaesthetics at Don Gnocchi Foundation (Italy), and recently worked for the ‘Modern Geometry and the Concept of Space’ research group at the Max Planck Institute for the History of Science (Germany).
-Her life-long fascination for interweaving aspects of art and science led her to co-found Polyhedra, for which she serves as director and treasurer.
-In 2013 she co-founded Innovate Heritage: Conversations between Arts & Heritage, a research platform aimed at fostering dialogue and knowledge exchange between the arts and heritage.
+In 2010 she co-founds Polyhedra.eu, for which she serves as director and treasurer.
+In 2013 she co-founds Innovate Heritage: Conversations between Arts & Heritage, a research platform aimed at fostering dialogue and knowledge exchange between the arts and heritage.

 “Introduction”, Innovate Heritage: Conversations Between Arts & Heritage [preprint] 2015